-BOUNDARY: all Forest Management, Forest Products processing, manufacturing, related transportation, and administrative activities that support the production of lumber, wood pellets, Kraft pulp, paper, Tissue and corrugating medium products and related by-products under the equity control of Irving to the point of sale to third parties (Customers).
+BOUNDARY: all forest management, forest products processing, manufacturing, related transportation and administrative activities that support the production of lumber, wood pellets, kraft pulp, paper, tissue and corrugating medium products and related by-products under the financial control of Irving to the point of sale to third parties (customers) or delivery to third parties when Irving pays for freight.

-CARBON: unless otherwise noted carbon means greenhouse gases (GHG) or carbon dioxide equivalents (CO2e).
+CARBON: unless otherwise noted, carbon means greenhouse gases (GHG) or carbon dioxide equivalents (CO2e).
 In the case of forest or tree growth, carbon means CO2 only.

-CARBON DIOXIDE EQUIVALENTS (CO2E): gases

-including carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O) and various fluorinated gases, also referred to as greenhouse gases (GHG).
-Gases are weighted by their individual global warming potential (GWP) to equal a CO2e.
+CARBON DIOXIDE EQUIVALENTS (CO2E): gases including carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O).

-CARBON FOOTPRINT: the accounting of GHG emission or removals within the Boundary
+CARBON FOOTPRINT: the accounting of GHG emission or removals within the boundary.

-CARBON NEUTRAL: condition in a stated period where there is no net increase in the global emissions of GHG to the atmosphere resulting from the GHG emissions and removals associated with the Boundary.
+CARBON NEUTRAL: the condition in a stated period where there is no net increase in the global emissions of GHG to the atmosphere resulting from the GHG emissions and removals associated with the boundary.

-CARBON NEUTRALITY: the state of being Carbon Neutral
+CARBON NEUTRALITY: the state of being Carbon Neutral.

-CHIP (OR WOOD CHIP): Residual product of sawmilling used to make pulp or paper products from conifer or deciduous logs.
+CHIP (OR WOOD CHIP): residual product of sawmilling used to make pulp or paper products from conifer or deciduous logs.
 May also result from pulpwood converted to chips in mills or directly from low quality trees from the forest.